Diversity, Equity, and Inclusion

 The Department of Biomedical Sciences at the University of Minnesota Medical School, Duluth Campus is an established partner in promoting diversity, equity and inclusion within our academic and campus communities.
 As a group, we are committed to respectful relationships, ethical research and service partnerships with all, including our Indigenous and rural Minnesota neighbors.
 We strive to maintain a culture of inclusivity for all students, faculty, staff and community partners as we conduct research, teach courses and collaborate across disciplines to support the mission of the University of Minnesota Medical School.
-As a department, we are committed to expanding our knowledge and understanding of how social, economic and racial disparities affect the delivery of medicine and the conduct of biomedical research.
+As a department, we are committed to expanding our knowledge and understanding of how social and economic disparities affect the delivery of medicine and the conduct of biomedical research.
 We recognize we have opportunities for growth with every new day and are working on strategies to learn and grow from each new experience.
-We are committed to confronting our biases and promoting diversity, equity and inclusion in our actions.
+We are committed to confronting our biases and promoting inclusive excellence and belonging.

 Department of Biomedical Sciences Belonging and Engagement Committee